BIMSBbioinfo/pigx_docs/pages/pigx-sars-cov-2.md

 output of the PiGx SARS-CoV-2 pipeline is summarized in a report which provides an intuitive visual overview about the development of lineage abundance and single significantly increasing mutations over time and location.
-Additionally there will be more detailed reports per sample, which cover the quality control of the samples, the detected variants and a taxonomic classification of all unaligned reads.
+Additionally generated are more detailed reports per sample, which cover the quality control of the samples, the detected variants and a taxonomic classification of all unaligned reads.
 This version of the pipeline was designed to work with paired-end amplicon sequencing data e.g. following the ARtIc protocols